-AASB 12 contains the disclosure requirements applicable to entities that hold an interest in a subsidiary, joint venture, joint operation or associate.
-AASB 12 also introduces the concept of a "structured entity", replacing the "special purpose entity" concept currently used in Interpretation 112, and requires specific disclosures in respect of any investments in unconsolidated structured entities.
-This Standard will affect disclosures only and is not expected to significantly impact the Group.
+AASB 12 contains the disclosure requirements applicable to entities that hold an interest in a subsidiary, joint venture, joint operation or associates.
+AASB 12 also introduces the concept of a "structured entity", replacing the "special purpose entity" concept currently used in interpretation 112, and requires specific disclosures in respect of any investments in unconsolidated structured entities.
+This Standard affects disclosures only and has not significantly impacted the Group's financial statements.